Skip to main content

 The core aim of an OSC is to welcome newcomers to OS and to provide a platform where they can learn from their peers and identify ways to overcome bottlenecks when transitioning to (more) open workflows.
 An OSC is a learning community: you do not need to have any experience with OS to join the community, or commit to such practices upon joining.
 What unites community members is their interest in OS.

-Aim #2 - Increase engagement with Open Science practices
+Aim #3 - Increase engagement with Open Science practices

-Aim #3: Serve as a breeding ground for Open Science initiatives
+Aim #4: Serve as a breeding ground for Open Science initiatives

-The success of a community depends on the contributions of and interactions amongst its members.
+The success of a community depends on the contributions of and interactions between its members.
 It is therefore important to enable members to start their own initiatives within the community (or across communities).
 These initiatives can be facilitated by providing guidelines, announcing them on the website, newsletter, and social media, and, if possible, allocating budget.
 Instead of developing new initiatives, members can also adopt existing formats that were proven successful in other institutions (e.g., other OSCs).

-Aim #5: Foster interactions between academia and society
+Aim #6: Foster interactions between academia and society

-III History and Achievements of the Open Science Communities
+3. History and Achievements of the Open Science Communities

 The format of OSC was also presented at international conferences, and colleagues abroad started setting-up OSCs in their respective countries.
-European fundings was acquired (such as the EU funded projects 'AURORA RI' and 'Skills4EOSC' ADD LINKS) to develop and deliver an online training program, called the OSC Incubator Program, to train colleagues to set-up their own local OSC and connect to the International Network of Open Science Communties (INOSC).
+European fundings was acquired from EU funded projects AURORA RI and Skills4EOSC to develop and deliver an online training program.
+This OSC Incubator Program, to train colleagues to set-up their own local OSC and connect to the International Network of Open Science Communities (INOSC).
 INOSC now consists of over 50 local OSCs in Europe, United States, Latin America and Africa, with over 2500 members, ready to put Open Science to practice!

 Footnotes

-1. The term "science" is used here in its broadest sense and includes fields such as the humanities, social sciences and engineering; that is, it more suitably refers to any form of scholarship.
+1. The term "science" is used here in its broadest sense and includes fields such as the humanities, social sciences and engineering; that is, it more suitably refers to any form of scholarship. ↩